confpro/BufferGuard/README.md

 # Intention-aware Buffer Overflow Vulnerability Detection using LLM-aided Code Information Flow Analysis

+# dataset
+Because the training set is too large, we have divided it into three parts, and if you need to use it, please splice it together.

 # motivation example
 <img width="933" height="473" alt="image" src="https://github.com/user-attachments/assets/e4f68d91-b462-4523-abdc-4b6f6b30ee60" />